 3 suggestions to celebrate with fullness:

-going into the holiday season relaxed and positively anticipating the pleasure of gathering with friends and family requires a little preparation. the benefits are especially impactful this time of year. there are many ways of accessing the beauty of slow - the primal urge to do one thing well. the everyday can be elevated. breathe deeply, and begin grinding coffee beans, cutting an orange, showering in hot water, reading the paper, putting everything down and listening, walking completely in the subtly of just this. bringing every sense to noticing every incredible detail is a strong foundation around which to build a day, a life. i find it so grounding, calm and joyful. and when slow happens, time feels bigger, it expands and is generous.
+Going into the holiday season relaxed and positively anticipating the pleasure of gathering with friends and family requires a little preparation. the benefits are especially impactful this time of year. there are many ways of accessing the beauty of slow - the primal urge to do one thing well.
+Every day can be elevated. breathe deeply, and begin grinding coffee beans, cutting an orange, showering in hot water, reading the paper, putting everything down and listening, walking completely in the subtly of just this. bringing every sense to noticing every incredible detail is a strong foundation around which to build a day, a life.
+I find it so grounding, calm and joyful. and when slow happens, time feels bigger, it expands and is generous.